rightjs/rightjs-docs/docs/en/docs/util/observer.md

     stopObserving(Function callback)              -> Observer self
     stopObserving(String name, Function callback) -> Observer self

-Makes the observer to stop observing certain callback or whole event or some particular callback for some particular event
+Tells the observer to stop observing a certain callback, the whole event or some particular callback for some particular event.

     var observer = new Observer();
     var callback = function() {};